jcontini/agentos-integrations/README.md

 ### Credentials

-All plugins support multiple named credentials (Personal, Work, AgentOS, etc.).
-When multiple credentials exist for a plugin, the AI must specify which to use via the `account` parameter.
+All apps support multiple named credentials (Personal, Work, AgentOS, etc.).
+When multiple credentials exist for an app, the AI must specify which to use via the `account` parameter.

-## What's a Plugin?
+## What's an App?

-A plugin is a markdown file (`plugins/{id}/plugin.md`) with:
+An app is a markdown file (`apps/{id}/app.md`) with:
 - **YAML frontmatter** — metadata, auth config, action definitions
-- **Markdown body** — instructions the AI reads to use the plugin
+- **Markdown body** — instructions the AI reads to use the app

-Most plugins are just this single file.
-Complex plugins (like `browser/`) can include a `scripts/` folder for additional logic.
+Most apps are just this single file.
+Complex apps (like `browser/`) can include a `scripts/` folder for additional logic.

 ```yaml
 ---